 Hershberger's extensive experience on the many theatrical stages of the Big Island has finally brought him to a new venue in HVNP.
 He has performed with Aloha Performing Arts Co., Waimea Community Theater, The Palace, University of Hawaii at Hilo and KDEN.
 "When first approached to undertake the Living History Presentation of Thomas A. Jaggar at Hawai'i Volcanoes National Park, I was initially intimidated by the enormity of the task", said Hershberger.
 "Playing Jaggar in front of a live audience three times a day is daunting enough without the additional work of playing this real-life character without a script.
 The research involved was, well, let's put it this way, when I prepare for a scripted theatrical role like Oliver Warbucks or Tevye, my notebook for the project will run about 60 or 70 pages.
 The Jaggar notebook is over 150 pages, and growing every day."

 "The more that I explored Dr. Jaggar's life, the closer I have become one with him," said Hershberger.
 "He was originally from Pennsylvania.
 Me, too.
 His father was a clergyman.
 Mine, also.
 His family traveled extensively in Europe.
 Another similarity, he resided in Naples, Italy for a time.
 It's about this point where the similarities in our lives began to creep me out a bit."

-Performances of "A Walk into the Past" will be every other Tuesday, at 10 a.m., noon and 2 p.m., starting Tuesday, Jan.
-22. Meet at the Kīlauea Visitor Center.
+Performances of "A Walk into the Past" are on select Tuesdays at 10 a.m., noon and 2 p.m.
+Each performance lasts approximately one hour.
+Meet at the Kīlauea Visitor Center.
 There is no charge for the performance, but park entrance fees do apply.